CristianoOliveira/simple-scripts/README.md

 # simple-scripts
-Simple scripts that can make my life easier
+Simple scripts that can make life easier